tankren/tankren.github.io/content/authors/admin/_index.md

     awarder: September 2020
     icon:
     summary: |
-    This project is in order to improve IDM planning efficiency, intergrate all the planning tools into one stop.
+    This project is in order to improve IDM planning efficiency, intergrate all the planning tools into one stop:
     - Understand as-is working routines and all the procedures
     - Analyse the business process and help to optimize the planning process
     - Implement MRP monitor to handle ROP and safety stock update, PR auto generation and PO auto conversion